Comparison

 Native mobile app Mobile-web only iOS & Android

-Joint / household budgeting Yes — free Yes ($99.99/yr)
+Joint / household budgeting Yes — included Yes ($99.99/yr)

 Privacy